we speak your language!”

 Topical Remedies for Puffy Eyes

 Cold compresses: One of the most effective and least expensive remedies for swollen eyes is a cold compress (like a cold wash cloth or eye mask).
 The cold helps constrict blood vessels and reduce edema.
+Don’t place ice or frozen objects directly on your skin.
+Protect your skin and eye area with paper towels or a washcloth first.

-Self-help that works: The most winning combination for improving the appearance of puffy eyes is tied to lifestyle…getting good night’s sleep with upper body elevated, drinking 80+ ounces of water a day, controlling allergies, cutting back on salt and alcohol, not smoking, wearing sunglasses, and applying cold compresses as needed.
+Self-help that works: The most winning combination for improving the appearance of puffy eyes is tied to lifestyle…getting good night’s sleep with upper body elevated, drinking 80+ ounces of water a day, controlling allergies, cutting back on dairy, salt and alcohol, not smoking, wearing sunglasses, and applying cold compresses as needed.

 For Dark Circles, click here